 - Hold a foreign degree that is the equivalent to a U.S. bachelor’s or higher degree in the specialty occupation

 - Hold an unrestricted state license, registration, or certification which authorizes you to fully practice the specialty occupation and be engaged in that specialty in the state of intended employment

-You can apply for this visa at a Consulate or through USCIS.
-Almost all E-3 visas are processed at Consulates.
-The prospective employer must file an approved Form ETA-9035, Labor Condition Application (LCA), along with the Form I-129 (if filed in the U.S) or a DS-160 if filed at a Consulate.
+You can apply for this visa at a consulate or through the U.S. Citizenship and Immigration Services (USCIS).
+Almost all E-3 visas are processed at consulates.
+The prospective employer must file an approved Form ETA-9035, Labor Condition Application (LCA), along with either the Form I-129 (if filed in the U.S. with USCIS) or a DS-160 (if filed at a consulate).
 If the applicant is in the U.S., the application can be processed as a change of status and premium processing is available for this visa.
-If approved at a Consulate, the applicant would enter the U.S. on the E-3 visa to start work.
+If approved at a consulate, the applicant would enter the U.S. on the E-3 visa to start work.

 The visa is generally initially granted for 3 years and can be renewed after that.

 Spouse and children under 21 can accompany the beneficiary.
 The spouse can work after filing for work authorization.